Broken finger or thumb

 Recovering from a broken finger or thumb

 A broken finger or thumb usually heals within 6 to 8 weeks, but it can take longer.
+It may be 3 to 4 months before full strength returns to your hand.

 Once it's healed, use your finger or thumb as normal.
 Moving it will stop it getting stiff.
+Your doctor may be able to give you some gentle hand exercises.

 Ask your doctor when you can return to contact sports or other activities that put a lot of strain on your fingers.